 Interested parties contend that certain vulnerable adults lose a significant amount of money each year to fraud and financial exploitation.
 H.B.
-3921 seeks to protect the financial well-being of these individuals authorizing financial institutions, securities dealers, and investment advisers to place hold on suspicious transactions involving these vulnerable adults and by requiring the reporting suspected financial exploitation.
+3921 seeks to protect the financial well-being of these individuals by authorizing financial institutions, securities dealers, and investment advisers to place hold suspicious on а transactions involving these vulnerable adults and by requiring the reporting of suspected financial exploitation.